 You may also like to read≻≻-

-Adzuki beans nutrition facts and health benefits.
+Adzuki beans Nutrition facts and health benefits.

-Chickpeas nutrition facts and health benefits.
+Chickpeas Nutrition facts and health benefits.

-Navy beans nutrition facts and health benefits.
+Navy beans Nutrition facts and health benefits.

-fava beans nutrition facts and health benefits.
+fava beans Nutrition facts and health benefits.

 ≻≻-Back to Legumes from Cowpeas.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.